 You can test your LDAP/Active Directory configuration by entering your username and password in the Test LDAP Configuration section.
-Use this form to simulate the user login process and verify the validity of your LDAP/Active Directory configuration.
+This form simulates the user login process and allows you to verify the validity of your LDAP/Active Directory configuration without opening a new window.

 Before using this form, make sure you click Update to save the LDAP configuration you want to test.